-Line 5 % Sludge treatment process - incineration of raw sludge

-Percentage of sludge produced which is untreated other than by incineration.
+Line 5 % Sludge treatment process - incineration of raw sludge Percentage of sludge produced which is untreated other than by incineration.
+Reported as zero.

-Line 6 % Sludge treatment process - phyto-conditioning-composting

-Percentage of sludge produced which is phyto-conditioned or composted.
+Line 6 % Sludge treatment process - phyto-conditioning-composting Percentage of sludge produced which is phyto-conditioned or composted.
+Reported as zero.

-Line 7 % Sludge treatment process - other (specify)

-Percentage of sludge produced by other treatment type(s) (to be specified)
+Line 7 % Sludge treatment process - other (specify) Percentage of sludge produced by other treatment type(s) (to be specified) Reported as zero.